jordan-yee/dangerscripts-kakoune/README.md

 - [ ] Handle load order for dependent plugins.
       - Current strategy: manually reorder kakrc sections after installation as needed.
 - [ ] Make verbose logging conditional.
-- [ ] Improve behavior when reinstalling on the system to add a new plugin.
-      (Only add what's needed)